Nadine1818/github-profile-explorer/README.md

   not re-fetched on every single message -- but the model still only ever sees real, freshly-sourced repo data, never its own training knowledge about the repo.
-- **Repo list scope**: uses GitHub's `type=owner` scope, which matches how GitHub's own profile page works (repos you own vs. repos you've merely contributed to are shown separately there too).
-This also keeps the compare feature's star/fork totals attributable to actual ownership rather than incidental contributions to someone else's repo.
+- **Repo list scope**: uses GitHub's `type=owner` scope, so only repos the searched user actually owns are shown.
+Repos they've contributed to but don't own aren't shown anywhere in the app -- there's no separate "contributed to" section, they're simply left out entirely.
+This mirrors the ownership-vs-contribution distinction GitHub's own profile page draws (its main repo list is owned repos too; contributions surface elsewhere, in the contribution graph), and it keeps the compare feature's star/fork totals attributable to actual ownership rather than incidental contributions to someone else's repo.
 - **Repo count differs between the Explore and Compare views, on purpose**: the Explore page's repo grid shows every owned repo, including forks.
 The Compare view's metrics (`lib/metrics.ts`, `buildMetrics`) filter forks out